A Master’s in Engineering Management vs an MBA

 Those following the engineering management career path might diverge in their decision of whether to pursue an MBA or engineering management master’s, but graduates of both programs can qualify for similar jobs.

 The difference between engineering management and MBA graduates in the job market is that the former have practical knowledge specific to engineering.
-Current and aspiring engineers learn from seasoned experts and study areas such as law, technical sales and project management in UA’s engineering management master’s program.
+Current and aspiring engineers learn from seasoned experts and study areas such as law, technical sales and project management in UA’s online engineering management master’s program.
 Even those who pursue a graduate certificate in engineering management boast this significant difference, as they too learn technical skills in engineering industries.

 UA’s Online Graduate Programs in Engineering Management